 It’s fried perfectly, with a light coating that doesn’t overpower the vegetable itself.

 Then there’s the salad, which comes with every meal and features fresh, crisp lettuce and toppings.
-The real star here is the homemade ranch dressing, which people rave about in nearly every review.
+The real star here is the homemade ranch dressing, which people rave about.

 It’s creamy, tangy, and so good that some diners ask for extra just to take home.